 We know reading is good for kids, but there comes a point when the piles and the bins of books get to be too much, it’s time to put up a kids bookshelf.
 Kids bookcases can do more than just provide cute storage for our growing home libraries, they can encourage kids to fall in love with reading while giving them a space that’s their own, even in the middle of our grown up living room decor.
-Whether it’s mounting shelves for books in the nursery or investing in proper kids furniture for the playroom that’s sized right for their height, our LOs will love having a place to store their favorites (that is until they rip them off the shelf and demand they all be read to them!).
+Whether it’s mounting shelves for books in the nursery, investing in proper kids furniture for the playroom that’s sized right for their height, or personalizing an IKEA kids’ bookshelf just for them, our LOs will love having a place to store their favorites (that is until they rip them off the shelf and demand they all be read to them!).

 Kids bookshelves can also work as toy storage by putting bins on the bottom shelves so all the books and toys are together.
 Or they can be a simple and decorative while doubling as a reading nook for bigger kids.
 The possibilities are endless for a concept that’s so simple!
 Our best piece of advice, buy in anticipation of things to come.
 If all of the books fit perfectly now with no room to grow their collection, by the next holiday or birthday the piles on the floor will return.
 We’ve compiled our favorite book storage solutions for all the rooms in the house— it’s not like they actually keep their books (or anything else) in just one place.

 (P.S.
 If you have a tiny ninja on your hands, don’t forget to secure their bookshelf with furniture anchors for safety.)

 How adorable is this tree bookshelf?
 This mountable Babyletto Spruce Tree Bookcase will help add even more character to your little one’s room.
 And if you’re going for a jungle theme, good news: it comes in green too!